5nizza/aisy/README.md

 ## Authors
 Ayrat Khalimov.
+Many thanks
+to Kurt Nistelberger for implementation of optimizations "vector compose", "variable elimination", and "caching of ANDs";
-Many thanks to Robert Koenighofer for fruitful discussions.
+to Robert Koenighofer for fruitful discussions.

 [IIMC]: http://ecee.colorado.edu/wpmu/iimc/